DL 244

 Kate Starbird with a great piece on how some of the digital, social spaces strive to set effective boundaries for a great deal of speech in the U.S. public forum.

 I help create a podcast or two.
-This seems like a good way to spin off a video chat into a podcast feed.
+Tools like Anchor.fm seem like a good way to spin off a video chat into a podcast feed.
 You could create audio feeds of lectures or discussions that students can review offline on their devices.